amaboh/amaboh/README.md

 •	Python Libraries: FastAi, Pytorch, Scikit-learn, NLTK, Pandas, Numpy, Matplotlib, Seaborn.

-•	Data Management & visualization: SQL, PySpark, Kafka, Tableau, Airflow, GCP Big Query,
+•	Data Management & visualization: SQL, PostgreSQL,  MongoDB, PySpark, Kafka, Tableau, Airflow.

+•	Infrastructure & Tool: Google Cloud, Git & Github,Docker, Weights & Bias.

 ## Other Stuff about me
 👩‍💻 I'm currently working on a skincare solution to provide personalized recommendations using Graph ML.

-🧠 I'm currently learning and building recommendation systems
+🧠 I'm curious about recommendation systems for different use cases in my free time I try to read and develop recommendation systems.

 🤝 I'm looking to collaborate on projects in process automation, interested in finance and healthcare data but open-minded.